-A. No, that's not true; just ask Scott Lee, Stuart Deering, Tim Anderson, Derek Livermont, Dylan Klapmeier, Spencer Turner, TJ Rhodes or Andrew Buck.
+A. No, that's not true; just ask Scott Lee, Stuart Deering, Tim Anderson, Derek Livermont, Dylan Klapmeier, Spencer Turner, TJ Rhodes, Logan Kuntz, Paul Johnstone, Cade Johnstone, Logan Martens, or Andrew Buck.
 They've all worked at the Roxy over the past few years.
-It is true that we sometimes have more girls than boys on our staff, but that's just because we usually tend to get more female applicants.
+It is true that we usually have more girls than boys on our staff, but that's just because we usually tend to get more female applicants.

 Q. I heard that the film companies get a percentage of the profits from the concession stand.
 Is this true?

 A. No, this is one of those urban legends that refuses to die.
 The theatre gets to keep whatever profits it makes at the concession stand.
-The film company gets (on average) around half of your ticket money, but none of your popcorn money.
+The film company gets up to 70% of your ticket money, but none of your popcorn money.

 Q. Are old movie posters worth a lot of money?

 A. Some are.
-If you can lay your hands on an original poster from a classic film like "Casablanca" or "Gone With The Wind," it's probably worth some bucks.
+If you can lay your hands on an original poster from a classic film like "Casablanca" or "Gone With The Wind," it's probably worth some bucks if it's in pristine condition.
 But the vast majority of old posters aren't worth more than maybe $10 to $20, and then only to collectors.
 The idea of getting rich on old movie posters is greatly exaggerated in most cases.

 Q. If I call ahead, can I reserve some seats for the movie?